Home / Resume / Education / Teacher (No Exp)

 After

-Completed 16-week student teaching placement in a 2nd grade classroom of 22 students, designing and delivering daily lessons in all core subjects
+Completed 16-week student teaching placement in a 2nd grade classroom of 22 students, delivering daily core-subject lessons

 Before